 This investment is required because innovative products and sophisticated shop floors take a significant commitment from today’s manufacturer.
 Contrary to the impression of some, the manufacturing process is not simple.
 It’s complex and can be game-charging.
-For a pharmaceutical company like Pfizer it takes hundreds of people, raw materials, manufacturing steps, and quality tests to develop a single dose of a vaccine.
+For a pharmaceutical company like Pfizer, it takes hundreds of people, raw materials, manufacturing steps and quality tests to develop a single dose of a vaccine.

 This investment also comes with extreme risk.
 The large research bets made by many high technology and pharmaceutical manufacturers may not pay off.
-Failure happen but that is how we innovate.
+Failure happens, but that is how we innovate.
 When the industry makes a commitment to invest, it has made a strategic decision so when investments do lead to a breakthrough, the benefit is realized in the form of growth in manufacturing and the jobs it supports.